 Other Opportunities to Engage: The Living Building offers numerous opportunities for sustainability course projects, student engagement, and research.

 - The GT Living Building Academic & Research Council, chaired by Architecture professor Michael Gamble, periodically issues calls for pilot projects.
 Read about the first round of pilot projects here and the next round of projects from Fall 2018/Spring 2019 here – and feel free to contact the leads to learn more.
 Find more research projects and courses related to the Living Building here (search for A&F Unit: Living Building).

 - Michael Gamble is eager to meet with interested faculty and students.
 Contact him here.

 - Learn more about courses related to equity, sustainability, and the Living Building.
-Check out this presentation given at the ILFI Net Positive Symposium, June 25, 2018 at Hampshire College by Jennifer Hirsch, Director, SLS, Chris Burke, Director, Community Relations, Atira Rochester, Corporate Relations Manager, Institute Diversity, and Lauren Neefe, Instructor, Writing and Communication Program.
+Check out this presentation given at the ILFI Net Positive Symposium, June 25, 2018 at Hampshire College by Jennifer Hirsch, Director, SLS, Chris Burke, Director, Community Relations, Atira Rochester, Corporate Relations Manager, Institute Diversity, Equity, and Inclusion, and Lauren Neefe, Instructor, Writing and Communication Program.

 Living Building Equity Petal Work Group in the Press